ferranfg/mpl-publisher/readme.txt

 == Changelog ==

 = 2.9.0 =
-- TOC and internal links are now supported for all formats
+- TOC and internal chapter links are now supported for EPUB formats
 - WordPress 6.4 support
 - Fix error when using < > & characters